ocaml-flambda/flambda-backend/jane/doc/extensions/stack/intro.md

 val f : local_ 'a -> ...
 ```

-The function f may be equally be called with locally-allocated or
+The function f may be equally be called with local or
-GC-heap values: the `local_` annotation places obligations only on the
+global values: the `local_` annotation places obligations only on the
 definition of f, not its uses.

 Even if you're not interested in performance benefits, local